potash/lead-public/README.md

  - [Build Permits](https://data.cityofchicago.org/Buildings/Building-Permits/ydr8-5enu)
  - [Building Violations](https://data.cityofchicago.org/Buildings/Building-Violations/22u3-xenr)
  - [American Community Survey](http://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml)

+##dedupe
+Here we deduplicate the names of children from the blood tests and the WIC Cornerstone database.

+##buildings
+Here we analyze the Chicago buildings shapefile to extract all addresses and group them into buildings and complexes.

 ##aux
 Here we process the data to prepare for model building.
 That includes summarizing and spatially joining datasets.